Skip to Content Skip to Navigation

 DATE investigates and may arrest for violations of Title 4 and subchapter VI of Chapter 47 of Title 16 seize marijuana, including marijuana products and accessories that are manufactured, sold, kept, or transported in contravention of state law.

-The MCA became effective on July 5, 2023.
+The MCA became effective on August 1st, 2023.

 A municipality may prohibit the operation of marijuana cultivation facilities, marijuana product manufacturing facilities, marijuana testing facilities, or retail marijuana stores through the enactment of an ordinance or through an initiated or referred measure.
 A municipality or county may enact ordinances or regulations that are not in conflict with regulations enacted by the Commissioner, governing the time, place, manner, and number of marijuana establishment operations.
 A municipality or county may establish civil penalties for violation of an ordinance or regulations governing the time, place, and manner that a marijuana establishment may operate in such municipality or county.